 This bread is easier to slice when at room temperature, but can be enjoyed warm too.

 Notes on proofing In winter, or if you don't have a warm place to proof the dough in your house, turn on the oven light, and keep the bowl inside the oven.
 The heat from the light will warm the oven sufficiently to help with the proofing.
 You can use a metal bowl to make this proofing process go faster.
 Proofing times will vary depending on the temperature of the dough, environment and the type of yeast you use.
 So rather than going by time, go by sight and feel.

 If you make a small indent on the dough with your finger tip and it bounces back slightly, then it's ready to be baked.

-If the indentation stays, it's starting to over proof, and bake it as quick as possible.
+If the indentation stays, it's starting to over-proof, so bake it as quickly as possible.

 If the bread deflates when poked with a finger, then it has definitely over-proofed and may need to be re-done.